alttch/eva3/doc/sysapi.rst

-SYS API
+Common methods
 **************

-SYS API is a common API present in all EVA controllers.
-SYS API functions are used to manage controller itself.
+Common methods are present in all EVA controllers.
+They are used to manage controller itself.

 RESTful API equivalent calls can be found in corresponding component RESTful API docs.